abarnes1/google-homepage/README.md

 This is the Google homepage project created as part of The Odin Project.
+I had to make heavy use of the css flexbox (and flexboxes in flexboxes) and divs of varying heights and widths to achieve a similar layout.
+Use of margin and padding let me fine tune sections of the overall layout, like the navigation and footer bars, to achieve a more visually pleasing page.

+It was not required for this project, but I did get use flex-wrap and media queries to make the footer responsive to different screen widths.
+It's the coolest part of the page although it interferes with the search input and buttons if the screen gets *too* small.